 T.C.
 Christensen, after decades of helping craft some of the finest films in the LDS cinema genre (The Testaments, Joseph Smith: The Prophet of the Restoration), has brought the sacrifices of the pioneers to life in a raw and grounded fashion.

 The grittiness combines with genuine and touching performances by his actors, allowing for a realistic and believable portrayal of incredible miracles and the power of God.
 There is no Hollywood-style melodrama; rather, the miracles happen in a matter-of-fact fashion that is true to how they actually happened.
-The miracles are extraordinary and inexplicable outside of divine intervention, but the emotional honesty of each moment (found in Christensen's direction and his actor's portrayals) gives each moment the credibility of true history (as it should be,
+The miracles are extraordinary and inexplicable outside of divine intervention, but the emotional honesty of each moment (found in Christensen's direction and his actor's portrayals) gives each moment the credibility of true history (as it should be, because it is).

 A fascinating slice of LDS history as well as a film that inspires the best in all of us, 17 Miracles has artistry and polish to match its message: the music, cinematography, costume design, and attention to historical detail are all top-notch.
 This is not to be missed in theatres, if possible.
 If it's playing near you, rush out and buy a ticket to keep it playing (and check out my interview with writer-director T.C.
 Christensen in the meantime).
 Mormon cinema has a lot of sup-par offerings, but this is truly superb.